ladakh permit guide foreign riders 2026

 Do I need to acclimatise before riding to Nubra or Pangong?

-No — Spanish and all EU nationals face no additional restrictions beyond the standard PAP process described in this guide.
-The nationalities that face stricter rules (requiring MHA approval in Delhi rather than the DC Office in Leh) are: Pakistan, Afghanistan, China, Bangladesh, Myanmar, Sri Lanka, and Taiwan.
+No — all EU nationals face no additional restrictions beyond the standard PAP process described in this guide.
+The nationalities that face stricter rules (requiring MHA approval in New Delhi rather than the DC Office in Leh) are: Pakistan, Afghanistan, China, Bangladesh, Myanmar, Sri Lanka, and Taiwan.
 This does not apply to any European passport holder.

 Ready to Ride?
 We Handle the Permits, Swap, and Everything Else.